Labor Day parties

 Sandra Vultaggio

-“I suggest getting them in the ground sooner than later,” she continues, “and because of the drought in the Long Island area, it’s important to soak the root systems thoroughly and keep them very well watered and mulched after planting.”
+“I suggest getting them in the ground sooner than later,” she continues, “and if there hasn’t been enough rain when you begin, it’s important to soak the root systems thoroughly and keep them very well watered and mulched after planting.”

 “In the meantime, there are things we can do immediately to conserve water for our gardens,” says Vultaggio.

 “Think about the water we throw away just when making a pot of pasta.
 Rather than let it go down the sink, simply let it cool and use it in your garden.
 The fact that pasta was cooked in the water will not harm your plants.
 I recommend keeping a bucket for water collection.
 Put your pasta water there and any leftover water in drinking glasses.
-Just be mindful of all the water we use that can be conserved.
-In a recent blog, Gardening in a Drought, I highlighted a variety of ways to ensure a healthy garden despite low precipitation.”
+Just be mindful of all the water we use that can be conserved.”

-“So don’t feel guilty making a splash this Labor Day weekend with bright plantings around your property,” says Dave Stockwell, owner of Deck and Patio.
+“So don’t feel guilty making a splash this Labor Day weekend with bright plantings around your property,” says Dave.
 “Even if you don’t yet have a rainwater collection system, you can nourish your landscape by not wasting household water as outlined by Ms. Vultaggio.”

 Below are photos of some ideal plants to add in time for Labor Day.
 These should add color and beauty well into Fall.
 And if you aren’t entertaining at home, these would make great hostess gifts.
 Happy Labor Day wherever you spend it!